troglobit/libuev/README.md

 Using -luev
 -----------

-LibuEv is by default installed as a library with a single include file.
+LibuEv is by default installed as a library with a few header files, you should only ever need to include one:

     #include <uev/uev.h>